Business Resource Center

 The Otsego County Chamber of Commerce is focused on supporting businesses and fostering economic growth, job creation, job retention, and greater business success in Otsego County by collaborating with a variety of partners to provide support to businesses in the various aspects of business process by assisting them with, or connecting them to, the appropriate agencies, programs and resources that will help them sustain and grow their business.

 The Chamber is your resource for guidance, capacity building information, business solutions, referrals, and training opportunities for new and existing businesses.
 We are here to support and empower businesses to build and strengthen their business capability and sustainability and the economic vitality of Otsego County.
 The Chamber is a collaborative partner with SCORE, a nonprofit association dedicated to helping small businesses get off the ground, grow and achieve their goals through education and mentorship.
-Chamber Vice President, Kelly Zack-Decker is a certified SCORE mentor.
-If you would like a mentor, contact the Chamber office at (607) 432-4500 ext.
-207.
+If you would like a mentor, contact the Chamber office at (607) 432-4500.

 Explore the following topics where you will find links to local resources as well as state and federal resources.
 We have also researched and found the best articles, printable resources and free webinars to help you succeed in business.

 - Association for Small Business & Entrepreneurship

 - National Small Business Association

 - National Business Association

 - National Association for Women Business Owners

 - Small Business & Entrepreneurship Council

 Is the cost of training weighing down your business?
 Use On-the-Job Training to help cover the costs.